fleveillee/dev-notes/macos-dev-setup.md

 No special font is needed, your typical monospaced font will do. _(Monaco, Menlo, JetBrains Mono)_

-| NOTE: also remember to set font line-height to 1.0 for the graphics to display properly.
+| NOTE: Set font line-height to 1.0 for the multiline theme graphics to display properly.

+#### Jovial & Oh My Zsh Fine-Tuning
-Now is the time to copy the [.zlogin](.zlogin) file to your $HOME folder.
-This will override the weird squigly faces of Jovial that represent a dirty or clean state for git repositories.
+Now is the time to copy the [.zlogin](/assets/.zlogin) file to your $HOME folder.
+This will remove the weird squiggly faces that Jovial displays on a clean or dirty state for git repository folders.

 This also overrides Jovial's `ll` shortcut that is not to my liking with gls from `coretuils` (see above).
+The main benefit is that it allows listing of folders before files.

 ## Install programming tools

 What's your stack?
 Mine is of many.

 ### Node.js

+Here I install [nvm](https://github.com/nvm-sh/nvm), an open-source Node Version Manager that is really helpful if you have multiple apps that require a different Node.js version.
+Should you just want the latest version, you can simply run `brew install node` instead.

 ```shell
 # Node.js packages